surlabs/SageCellForILIAS/README.md

 ## What is SageCell for ILIAS?

-SageCell is a Page Component plugin that enhances ILIAS pages by allowing authors to include Sage content.
+SageCell is a page component plugin for "Learning Modules" that enhances ILIAS pages by allowing authors to include Sage, HTML or Python content among other programming languages.

 ### Software Requirements